Medical Check-up General Blood Test with Vitamin D

 General blood test with Vitamin D test

-We think we get enough vitamin D in the summer because of the sunlight, yet we measure people with vitamin D deficiency every week.
-Depressive symptoms and fatigue are often the result of a vitamin D deficiency.
+We think we get enough vitamin D in the summer because of the sunlight, yet we measure people with vitamin D deficiency on a weekly basis.
+Depressive symptoms and fatigue are often the result of vitamin D deficiency.

-This complete medical check-up compares your blood on 26 points with the applicable references for a healthy person of your gender and age.
+This complete medical check-up compares your blood at 26 points with the appropriate references for a healthy person of your sex and age.

 - ALT - Liver function